From: Philip St. George, thenorthbaybay.ca staff

 All Area Refs

-Church emphasises that the days of yelling at referees is over.
+Earnest Church emphasizes that the days of yelling at referees is over.

 “Don’t yell at your local refs.
 Don’t throw things.
 Once this program is in place, they will have no problem coming off the ice to find you in the stands.
 They know these arenas; they know the seating.
 They will find you, and they will tase you.”